Northwestern strengthens academic ties with Cuba, expands faculty collaborations in health-related fields

 In full, the eight-member delegation to Cuba included: Craig Garfield, Associate Professor of Pediatrics and Medical Social Sciences at the Feinberg School of Medicine; Lifang Hou, Professor of Preventive Medicine at the Feinberg School of Medicine, Thomas McDade, Professor in the Department of Anthropology; Guillermo Oliver, Professor of Medicine at the Feinberg School of Medicine; Rebecca Seligman, Associate Professor in the Department of Anthropology; Daniel Young, former Deputy Director for Global Health Education at the Center for Global Health at the Feinberg School of Medicine; Kim Rapp, Assistant Vice President for International Relations and Janka Pieper, Director of Communications, in the Office of International Relations.

 The group was hosted in Cuba by Midiala Monagas Docasal, the Dean of the Manuel Fajardo School of Medicine at the University of Medical Sciences of Havana.
 The relationship with the Cuban medical school deepened when Frank Penedo, Professor in the Department of Medical Social Sciences at the Feinberg School of Medicine, visited Havana last fall to discuss collaborations in cancer survivorship.
 He invited his peers from Cuba’s National Institute of Oncology and Radiology and the Manuel Fajardo School of Medicine to attend Northwestern’s Cancer Survivorship Symposium this past May.
-They continued discussions on joint research around cancer recovery processes and met the group of Northwestern representatives who travelled to Cuba in June.
+They continued discussions on joint research around cancer recovery processes and met the group of Northwestern representatives who traveled to Cuba in June.
 In Cuba, Monagas and her team were instrumental in connecting the Northwestern group with scientists and potential collaborators across Havana.

 Click on the name to watch and read individual interviews with the Cuba delegation members and the Cuban host: